Set up monitoring before your Proxmox host melts down at 2am.

 Why Bother Monitoring Proxmox?

-- Disk failure / ZFS degraded (discovered when it’s too late)
+- Disk failure or ZFS degraded state

-- Node goes down after an update (at 3am, naturally)
+- Node down after an update

 Design the monitoring system